Measure Impact - Maximize Impact

 Direct Cash Transfers

-Increase income, food security, and psychological well-being of people in extreme poverty (Haushofer & Shapiro, 2016).
+Increase income, food security and psychological well-being of people in extreme poverty (Haushofer & Shapiro, 2016).

 Tree Illustration